Project-X-Mods/coffeelinux/README.md

 14. Official SteamDeck Steam-Client (Desktop Version)

-** VAAPI requires copying microsoft-edge-stable-flags in /opt to your .config folder **
+** VAAPI requires copying microsoft-edge-stable-flags file in /opt to your ~/.config folder **

 Note: This is designed for PCs with UEFI, Intel CPUs, and AMD CPU/GPUs, nvidia install is hit or miss tbh.